American Indian culture

 the traditional Modoc worldview,

-or this site about Native religions in general.
+or this site about the Indian religion in general.

 Can you recommend a good book for me to read?